RedPRL/cooltt/vim/README.md

 While editing a .cooltt file, run `:Cooltt` or `<LocalLeader>l` (`l` for `load`) in the command (normal) mode to check the current buffer and display the output in a separate buffer.
 Run `<LocalLeader>p` (`p` for `partial`) to check the current buffer, ignoring lines below the cursor's current position.
+From the output buffer, run `CTRL-]` to jump to the location of the message.

 ### Typing special characters